-Step 1 For Abbreviated CFRs, subtotal the operating costs for each State Agency, the Shared Programs and the Other Programs by adding lines 1 through 4 in each column of schedule CFR-2.
-OASAS operating costs are totaled from Column 2, OMH operating costs are totaled from Column 3, OPWDD operating costs are totaled from Column 4, Shared Program operating costs are totaled from Column 6 and Other Program operating costs are totaled from Column 7.
+Step 1 Abbreviated CFRs: The software will calculate the operating costs for each State Agency, the Shared Programs and the Other Programs by adding lines 1 through 4 in each column of schedule CFR-2.
+The results are reflected in the Agency Administration Worksheet, Line 1, 2, 3, 5 and 6.